dgattey/dg/README.md

 Both use the same DB under the hood, but they use different auth tokens, refresh tokens, and callback URLs.
 An env variable, `process.env.STRAVA_TOKEN_NAME`, is used to switch between them.
 Note that if you're testing webhook events locally, you'll want to create another branch in the Planetscale DB probably so you don't clobber the DB with simultaneous updates from the local webhook + the live webhook!
 Or briefly disconnect the prod webhook, then reconnect when done local testing.

 Testing locally requires running Cloudflare's Tunnel service.
-Via it, https://dev.dylangattey.com points to your local (running) Next app if you run `pnpm webhooks:local`.
+Via it, https://dev.dylangattey.com points to your local (running) Next app if you run `turbo dev`.
 Make sure the config in ~/.cloudflared exposes the `dg` tunnel with `url: http://localhost:3000`.
 And close when done!
 The dev Strava app is set up to hit `dev.dylangattey.com` at `/api/webhooks`, whereas the main one uses `dylangattey.com`.

 #### Webhooks

 Strava is the only thing that supports webhooks right now!

-1. To create a subscription, first run `pnpm webhooks:local` after `pnpm dev` starts elsewhere.
-Then run `pnpm webhooks:create strava` to make a new subscription.
+1. To create a subscription, first run `turbo dev` starts elsewhere.
+Then run `turbo webhook -- create strava` to make a new subscription.
 This fails if one already exists.
 For local subscription testing - you want to make sure you delete the subscription after you're done testing so Strava doesn't keep pinging an endpoint that's not currently live.
-2. To list existing subscriptions, run `pnpm webhooks:list strava` to get the ids
+2. To list existing subscriptions, run `turbo webhook -- list strava` to get the ids
-3. To delete a subscription, run `pnpm webhooks:delete strava <id>` with an id from the list script
+3. To delete a subscription, run `turbo webhook -- delete strava <id>` with an id from the list script
 4. To test actual event handling, just add a `console.log` in `pages/api/webhooks`.
 To easily test, change the name of a Strava activity to trigger an event.
 Details about the events at https://developers.strava.com/docs/webhooks/.
 5. If you need to make changes to the prod webhook subscription instead of the local one, change the env variables in `.env.development.local` for `STRAVA_CLIENT_ID`, `STRAVA_CLIENT_SECRET`, `STRAVA_TOKEN_NAME`, and `STRAVA_VERIFY_TOKEN` to match the values on Vercel.
 Restart everything, and you'll be running against the prod webhook setup.
 These subscriptions are only ever able to be changed locally with this script, or manually with a curl, to prevent tampering.